MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 #### Querying considerations

 Consider how urgently the data is required.
 Data that generates alerts must be accessed quickly, so it should be held in fast data storage and indexed or structured to optimize the queries that the alerting system performs.
 In some cases, it might be necessary for the collection service to format and save data locally so that a local instance of the alerting system can send notifications quickly.
-The same data can be dispatched to the storage writing service shown in the previous images and stored centrally if it's also required for other purposes.
+The same data can be dispatched to the storage writing service shown in the previous diagrams and stored centrally if it's also required for other purposes.

 #### Data retention considerations

 In some cases, after data is processed and transferred, you can remove the original raw source data that was stored locally.
 In other cases, it might be necessary or useful to save the raw information.
-For example, you might want to keep data that's generated for debugging available in its raw form but then discard it quickly after any bugs have been resolved.
+For example, you might want to keep data that's generated for debugging available in its raw form but then discard it quickly after any bugs are resolved.

 Performance data often has a longer life so that you can use it for spotting performance trends and for capacity planning.
 The consolidated view of this data is usually kept online for a finite period to enable fast access.
 After that, it can be archived or discarded.